Aspose/releases.aspose.com/content/en/words/net/release-notes/2023/aspose-words-for-net-23-12-release-notes.md

 - Added an ability to specify the page layout to be used when the document is opened in a PDF reader.
 - Implemented the way to control how ZIP64 format extensions will be used for OOXML documents.
 - Introduced support for WebP images.
-Please note, this feature is avaliable for .NetStandart version only.
+Please note, this feature is available for .NetStandart and .NET6+ versions only.
 - Added the dollarText number format for LINQ Reporting Engine.

 ## Full List of Issues Covering all Changes in this Release